 Step 2: Drain the brisket and discard the brine.
 Soak the meat in cold fresh water, then drain again.

 Step 3: When ready to cook, set up a charcoal grill or smoker for indirect grilling and preheat to 250 degrees F. Toss 1-1/2 cups of wood chips on the coals.

-Step 4: Place the brisket fat-side down on the grill grate and smoke the meat until the internal temperature reaches 180 degrees F, about 5 hours, replenishing the charcoal and smoking chips as needed.
+Step 4: Place the brisket fat-side down on the grill grate and smoke the meat until the internal temperature reaches 180 degrees F (use an instant read thermometer), about 5 hours, replenishing the charcoal and smoking chips as needed.
 Wrap the meat in butcher paper and continue smoking 1 hour more, or until the internal temperature reaches 195 degrees.

 Step 5: Place the corned beef in its butcher paper in an insulated cooler and let rest 1 hour.
 Transfer to a cutting board and slice the meat against the grain into 1/4-inch slices.
 Serve with barbecued cabbage.

 Curing salt, also known as pink salt, Prague powder, or Insta-Cure #1, can be purchased online or from retailers who carry sausage-making supplies.
 While not strictly necessary, it gives corned beef its traditional pink color.

 Use an instant read thermometer like the ThermoWorks Thermapen Mk4.